Reenforcements/FPGAComputer/Planning/ComponentsAndAssembly.md

 Ignore coprocessor stuff for right now.

-Relative branching is the number of instructions to jump back minus one more because the PC gets incremented automatically.
+Relative branching is the number of instructions to jump taking into account one more because the PC gets incremented automatically.

 Can handle greater than, less than, and equal using the zero, positive, and negative outputs from the ALU and a couple boolean gates.

 I'm going to put a simple adder/subtractor in this thing instead of trying to route things through the ALU.

-Don't need to hard code 31 for return address.
+Actually wait, I think I do need to hard code 32 somewhere for `jal`. <!-- Don't need to hard code 31 for return address.
 I think that's done by the assembler using the immediate if you don't specify a value.
+-->

 Linking is accomplished by setting registerWrite=1 and setting registerWriteSource to use the next PC address.

-- Branch on coprocessor true
-- Branch on coprocessor false
 - Branch on equal
 - Branch on greater than equal zero
 - Branch on greater than equal zero and link